 The Hidden Drawbacks and Costs to Psilocybin Therapy NYC

-Psilocybin Therapy is Incredibly Labor Intensive
+NYC Psilocybin Therapy is Incredibly Labor Intensive

 Unlike standard medications, psilocybin is not something a patient can take and then return to normal daily activities.
 The NEJM trial required: